Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 - Then get the decimal coordinates for that GPS latitude and longitude - [see instructions how to get the GPS coordinates here.](https://www.businessinsider.de/international/how-to-find-coordinates-on-google-maps/).

-### As above, enter the GPS coodinates in the Fixed Position menu:
+### Enter the GPS coodinates in the Fixed Position menu:

 - Start the ARpoise app.